Genivia/Husky/README.md

     if b then x else y      a conditional expression

-    x where y := z          each y in x is replaced by z
+    x where y := z          each y in expression x is replaced by expression z

     fix(f)                  the fixed-point Y-combinator (fix:f = f:(fix:f))